lucasvolkmer/d2l-en-branch/chapter_deep-learning-computation/model-construction.md

 introduziu MLPs,
 ainda podemos pensar no modelo como mantendo esta mesma estrutura básica.

-Interestingly, for MLPs,
-both the entire model and its constituent layers share this structure.
-The entire model takes in raw inputs (the features), generates outputs (the predictions), and possesses parameters
-(the combined parameters from all constituent layers).
-Likewise, each individual layer ingests inputs (supplied by the previous layer) generates outputs (the inputs to the subsequent layer), and possesses a set of tunable parameters that are updated according to the signal that flows backwards from the subsequent layer.

 Curiosamente, para MLPs,
 todo o modelo e suas camadas constituintes